A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: System model

-All wireless links exhibit fading and Additive White Gaussian Noise (AWGN).
-The fading is assumed to be stationary, with frequency non-selective Rayleigh block fading.
-This means that the fading coefficients $h_{ij}$ (for the $i\rightarrow j$ link) remain constant during one slot, but change independently from one slot to another according to a circularly symmetric complex Gaussian distribution with zero mean and unit variance.
-The channel gains are $g_{ij} = |h_{ij}|^2$ and exponentially distributed, taking values in the range $(0,1]$.
-The power level chosen by the transmitter $i$ is denoted by $P_{i}$. $n_{i}$ denotes the variance of thermal noise at the receiver $i$, which is assumed to be AWGN.
+All wireless links exhibit fading and we assume an Additive White Gaussian Noise (AWGN) channel.
+We assume frequency non-selective Rayleigh block fading according to a complex Gaussian distribution with zero mean and variance $\sigma^2_{ij}$ for the $i$ to $j$ link, which means it is constant during one time slot, but changes independently from one slot to another.
+For simplicity, the variance of the AWGN is assumed to be normalized with zero mean and unit variance.
+The channel gains are $g_{ij} \triangleq |h_{ij}|^2$ and exponentially distributed \cite[Appendix A]{DTSE}.
+In addition, we consider a clustered relay topology which offers equivalent average SNR in the SR and RD links ($\sigma^2_{SR_k}=\sigma^2_{R_kD}$).
+More specifically, the relays are positioned relatively close together based on location-based clustering and through a long-term routing process, variations due to pathloss and shadowing effects are tracked.
+This model is often assumed in the literature and its statistical analysis was described in \cite{KRI_par}.
+Also, the works that we compare our scheme with study networks with independent and identical distributed channels (see \cite{BLE, NOM, IKH2, KRICHAR, IKH3}.
+The power level chosen by the transmitter $i$ is denoted by $P_{i}$. $n_{j}$ denotes the variance of thermal noise at the receiver $j$, which is assumed to be AWGN.

 Since we implement successive relaying, we (may) have concurrent transmissions by the source and one relay taking place at the same time slot.
-This results in IRI and the source has to consider the interference power that the candidate relay for reception will receive by the transmitting relay.
+This relaying strategy requires at least two relays to be employed, since one relay receives the source's frame while another relay is forwarding a previous frame to the destination, thus recovering the half-duplex loss of regular relays, as the destination receives one frame per transmission phase with the exception of the first phase.
+However, overlapping transmissions result in IRI and the source has to consider the interference power that the candidate relay for reception will receive by the transmitting relay.
+If successive transmission is infeasible, the transmission policy reduces to single link selection, where either the source or a relay transmits a packet, following a policy similar to \cite{KRICHAR}.

-It is worth noting that our focus is to investigate the performance of a new buffer-aided successive opportunistic relay selection scheme under a global Channel State Information (CSI) assumption and hence, the implementation issues are beyond the scope of this work.
-Note, however, that conventional centralized/distributed half-duplex relay selection approaches can be applied for the implementation of the proposed scheme (e.g., \cite{BLE1,NOS, SHAH}).
+Successive relaying is combined with opportunistic relaying in order to select which pair of relays will assist the communication in each transmission phase.
+So, before the source starts transmitting a new frame, a relay pair that can fulfill a spectral-efficiency target, denoted by $r_0$, with the minimum power expenditure is chosen, since the power adaptation which is performed in accordance to the SINR requirements at each link, is equivalent to the minimization of the total power in the network subject to the SINR constraints (see, for example, \cite{FM1993, Themis}).